 QUALITY INDICATOR 4: Risk Management Not observed Yes No 3.4.1 Do the CCU staff use their interpersonal skills to build and maintain relationships to ensure that any aggression or violence is minimised and do not encourage any escalation of such behaviour?
-X 3.4.2 Where risks are identified do staff react quickly to resolve any issues? Х In summary, does the attitude, behaviour and approach of staff contribute to the lowering of risk of aggression and violence, and are reasonable steps taken to minimise situations that are known to increase such behaviour.
-Where such situations are unavoidable are appropriate levels of supervision maintained?
-X Free text None Recommendations/Advisories/Good Practice None
+X 3.4.2 Where risks are identified do staff react quickly to resolve any issues?
+X In summary, does the attitude, behaviour and approach of staff contribute to the lowering of risk of aggression and violence, and are reasonable steps taken to minimise situations that are known to increase such behaviour.
+Where such situations are unavoidable are appropriate levels of supervision maintained? Х Free text Recommendations/Advisories/Good Practice

 QUALITY INDICATOR 5: Vulnerability Not observed Yes No 3.5.1 Do CCU staff take an individualised, considered and compassionate approach when dealing with those identified as being vulnerable or having a heightened risk of harm or abuse from others?
-X 3.5.2 Are CCU staff sensitive to any change in a custody's circumstances and act accordingly to meet any identified risks, for example, when their status has changed from remand to convicted? Х 3.5.3 Where additional needs are identified, is there a process in place for a custody to be provided with assistance, for example foreign language translation or other communication challenges?
-X In summary, is particular care taken of any custody whose appearance, behaviour, background or circumstances leave them at heightened risk of harm or abuse from others?
-X Free text None
+X 3.5.2 Are CCU staff sensitive to any change in a custody's circumstances and act accordingly to meet any identified risks, for example, when their status has changed from remand to convicted? Х 3.5.3 Where additional needs are identified, is there a process in place for a custody to be provided with assistance, for example foreign language translation or other communication challenges? Х

-Recommendations/Advisories/Good Practice None

-QUALITY INDICATOR 6: Investigations Not observed Yes No 3.6.1 Is there is an understanding of what constitutes unacceptable behaviour by CCU staff and is it challenged and that those found responsible dealt with?
-X 3.6.2 Are custodies and staff both encouraged and supported to report incidents and do they have confidence to do so?
-X 3.6.3 Are any investigations independent, fair and comprehensive with all associated documentation appropriately recorded? Х In summary, are all allegations or incidents of mistreatment, intimidation, hate, bullying, harassment or violence recorded and investigated by a person of sufficient independence with any findings being acted upon by management?
-X Free text There had been no complaints made for more than 12 months.
-Recommendations/Advisories/Good Practice None

-QUALITY INDICATOR 7: Contingencies Not observed Yes No 3.7.1 Is there an up to date suite of contingency plans that are readily available to all staff and are tested annually?
-X 3.7.2 Do any plans include how to manage any major or minor incidents of disorder including plans for evacuation, high levels of sickness or absence amongst staff? Х 3.7.3 Is there a back-up facility in place to ensure any data held on IT systems can be retrieved?
-X In summary, is there an appropriate set of readily available contingency plans for managing emergencies and unpredictable events and are staff adequately trained in the roles they adopt in implementing the plans?
-X Free text l 1 None
+In summary, is particular care taken of any custody whose appearance, behaviour, background or circumstances leave them at heightened risk of harm or abuse from others?
+X

+Free text

 Recommendations/Advisories/Good Practice

-3.7.1 RECOMMENDATION: The contingency plans folder was last updated in

-2018 and should be updated for current use.
+QUALITY INDICATOR 6: Investigations Not observed Yes No 3.6.1 Is there is an understanding of what constitutes unacceptable behaviour by CCU staff and is it challenged and that those found responsible dealt with? Х 3.6.2 Are custodies and staff both encouraged and supported to report incidents, and do they have confidence to do so?
+X 3.6.3 Are any investigations independent, fair and comprehensive with all associated documentation appropriately recorded? Х In summary, are all allegations or incidents of mistreatment, intimidation, hate, bullying, harassment or violence recorded and investigated by a person of sufficient independence with any findings being acted upon by management? Х Free text Recommendations/Advisories/Good Practice

+QUALITY INDICATOR 7: Contingencies Not observed Yes No 3.7.1 Is there an up-to-date suite of contingency plans that are readily available to all staff and are tested annually?
+X 3.7.2 Do any plans include how to manage any major or minor incidents of disorder including plans for evacuation, high levels of sickness or absence amongst staff?
+X

+3.7.3 Is there a back-up facility in place to ensure any data held on IT systems can be retrieved? Х In summary, is there an appropriate set of readily available contingency plans for managing emergencies and unpredictable events and are staff adequately trained in the roles they adopt in implementing the plans?)
+X Free text The CCU contingency plans require an annual review a reviewed in January 2022. s they were last Recommendations/Advisories/Good Practice 3.7.1 RECOMMENDATION - The CCU contingency plans reviewed and updated. require to b e